RameesaRijas/AuthenticationWithGoogleAndAuth0/auth-app/README.md

-# Authentication With Auth0 and google
+# Authentication With Auth0

+Authentication with auth0